SoftUni-Internal/interactive-content/EN/05-Templating/06-Homework.md

-[slide]
+[slide hideTitle]
 # Problem: HTTP Status Cats

-You can download the needed resources here: [mega.nz](https://mega.nz/file/bAwUBKSD#LOHaTm_vVULJk5i-51iNOo53J1xhfiWM2VmvWJd33HU)
+You can download the resources for this problem from [here](https://mega.nz/file/bAwUBKSD#LOHaTm_vVULJk5i-51iNOo53J1xhfiWM2VmvWJd33HU).

 *We all love cats.*